“I Spy” More Changes in Payments, More Need For Security

 And of course, two-step authentication will become increasingly prevalent as EMV cards are introduced to America.

 All of it speaks to the one “constant” being an ongoing need for security, no matter how your customers are paying.

-AVPS works with iSpy Fraud to help protect your data, and your customers. iSpy lets merchants set up extensive filtering to detect fraud, and to screen out suspicious transactions, credit card numbers, etc. Transactions can even be declined after authorization, if something is amiss.
+AVPS works with iSpy Fraud to help protect your data, and your customers. iSpy lets merchants set up extensive filtering to detect fraud, and to screen out suspicious transactions, credit card numbers, etc.

 For more information on how iSpy can help protect your business, contact your AVPS Rep today.
 That’s another “constant,” too: No matter how fast the world of payments changes, we’re still here to help.